Adjustable Beds | Hospital beds

 An electric hospital bed will have a hand held controller and, although driven by several motors, are usually very quiet to silent in operation.
 They can be operated solely by the carer where this is necessary for the person’s safety, or where user independence is important, by the person in the bed.
 It is especially useful to be able to alter the bed height to make it easier getting on or off the hospital bed where leg/arm strength is an issue.
 The hand held control unit is light and as easy to use as pushing a button.

-Using a Hospital Bed
+Using an Adjustable Hospital Bed

 A manually operated hospital bed is usually controlled by gas assisted foot pedals, or a winding or ratchet system.
 Many of these mechanisms are hard to use, jerky and uneven in use, and require effort and bending on the part of the carer.
 They are rarely suitable for adjustment by the bed user.
 Manual hospital beds are less common and are usually an old style of hospital bed.